+If an identical twin develops childhood leukemia, the other twin has about a 1 in 5 chance of getting leukemia as well.
+This risk is even higher if the leukemia develops in the first year of life.
+Twins who are not identical and other brothers and sisters have a slightly increased risk.
 Exposure to high levels of radiation is another known risk factor for childhood leukemia.
-Children and adults who were treated with radiation therapy and chemotherapy for other cancers are at slightly increased risk for developing a second cancer, usually AML, later in life.
+Children and adults who were treated with radiation therapy or chemotherapy for other cancers are at slightly increased risk for developing a second cancer, usually AML, later in life.
 Patients who are taking drugs to suppress their immune systems (mainly organ transplant patients) are also at increased risk for leukemia.